Welcome to the School of Architecture, Design & Planning

 The Department of Architecture offers Bachelor of Architecture Studies, Master of Architecture, Master of Arts in Architecture, and PhD degrees.
 Our graduates are known for their design acumen, mastery of architectural technology and construction, and skill in environmental analysis.
 Our final year options include the Studio 804 design-build program, specialization in Health and Wellness Architecture, and internships in architecture firms overseas.

 The school’s Department of Design offers students foundations in the practice of design thinking and visualization to create beautiful, innovative solutions that enhance the quality of everyday life.
-Our Center for Design Research does research for Bayer Healthcare, Garmin International, Ford Motor Company, Sprint, and others.
+The Center for Design Research does research for Bayer Healthcare, Garmin International, Ford Motor Company, Sprint, and others.
 We offer Bachelors of Fine Arts degrees with specializations in environmental design, illustration and animation, industrial design, photo media, and visual communication design.
 We also offer Master of Arts degrees in environmental design, design management, and interaction design.

 Our Department of Urban Planning offers a Master of Urban Planning degree.
 We emphasize policy planning and analysis within the context of urban environments.
 Our graduates are equipped to analyze, create, and implement policies at all levels of government and the private sector.
 Students may concentrate their studies in planning for housing and development, sustainabile land use planning, transportation planning, and environmental planning.
 Additional degree options include joint degrees in American studies, architecture, architectural studies, business, geography, and law.